dn0418/Python-Image-Morpher/README.md

     - <i>There is currently a small delay with point placement when working with larger images.</i>
 - <b>Feature:</b> Automatic Correspondence Determination
     - The user may click a button to have PIM automatically generate points by scanning for similar features between images
-- <b>Feature:</b> Resizable Image Points
-    - Placed points now scale in size with their respective image (i.e. smaller images will use smaller points)
-    - Additionally, the user may manually scale point size with a slider on the GUI

 If you encounter an error, a bug, or if you simply wish to request a change/feature, please file an issue using the tracker that GitHub provides, [here](https://github.com/ddowd97/Morphing/issues).